alanzhaonys/workmail-intercepter-excel-to-csv/README.md

 # workmail-intercepter-excel-to-csv

-## Transform incoming AWS Workmail email with Excel attachment to CSV and save to S3 bucket
+## Transform incoming AWS WorkMail email with Excel attachment to CSV and save to S3 bucket

 ### Goals
 - Automate data ingestion when it's delivered by email
 - Transform the data before storage

 ### Prerequisites
-- Workmail email
+- WorkMail email
 - An existing S3 bucket to hold the CloudFormation template and Lambda source code
 - An existing S3 bucket to hold the files